The Julia Programming Language

 Build, Deploy or Embed Your Code

 Julia makes it possible to build complete applications.
-Write web UIs with Dash.jl and Genie.jl or native UIs with GTK.jl.
+Write web UIs with Dash.jl and Genie.jl or native UIs with Gtk4.jl.
 Pull data from a variety of databases.
 Build shared libraries and executables with PackageCompiler.
 Deploy on a webserver with HTTP.jl or embedded devices.
 Powerful shell integration make it easy to managing other processes.

 Julia has foreign function interfaces for C, Fortran, C++, Python, R, Java, Mathematica, Matlab, and many other languages.
 Julia can also be embedded in other programs through its embedding API.
 Julia's PackageCompiler makes it possible to build binaries from Julia programs that can be integrated into larger projects.
-Python programs can call Julia using PyJulia.
+Python programs can call Julia using juliacall.
 R programs can do the same with R's JuliaCall, which is demonstrated by calling MixedModels.jl from R. Mathematica supports calling Julia through its External Evaluation System.

 Parallel Computing